OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Particularity: standard quality control needs to take into account that data may have maliciously been changed.

-  A method to detect statistical deviation is to train models on random selections of the trainset and then feed each training sample to those models and compare results.
+  A method to detect statistical deviation is to train models on random selections of the training dataset and then feed each training sample to those models and compare results.
 TODO: Elaborate.
   TODO: elaborate on RONI and tRONI training sample selection

   Links to standards:
   * ISO/IEC 5259 series on Data quality for analytics and ML.
-Gap: minimnl coverage in light of the particularity - the standard does not mention approaches to detect malicious changes (including detecting statistical deviations).
+Gap: covers this control minimally. in light of the particularity - the standard does not mention approaches to detect malicious changes (including detecting statistical deviations).
 Nevertheless, standard data quality control helps to detect malicious changes that violate data quality rules.
   * ISO/iEC 42001 B.7.4 briefly covers data quality for AI.
 Gap: idem as 5259
   * Not further covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
 TODO: covered anywhere else?